Ultimate P\'olya Gamma Samplers -- Efficient MCMC for possibly imbalanced binary and categorical data

 \subsection{Ultimate P\'{o}lya-{G}amma samplers for binomial data}

-The following steps are the main building stones for the ultimate P\'{o}lya-{G}amma sampler for binomial data.
-We use a Gaussian mixture representation of the generalized logistic distribution based on the P\'{o}lya-Gamma distribution and apply iMDA to achieve robustness against imbalanced data.
+The two main building blocks for the UPG sampler for binomial data are a Gaussian mixture representation of the involved generalized logistic distributions based on the P\'{o}lya-Gamma distribution and the application of iMDA to handle imbalanced data.